The Succulent Plant Page goes to Families of Succulent Plants goes to

 Named for: W.R.
 Marloth (1855-1931) chemist and botanist at Stellenbosch University

 This is either a variable monotypic genus or includes two rather similar species.
-Plants have large carrot-like rootstocks from which arise a mat of somewhat variable lanceolate leaves which may be thin or cylindrical.
+Plants have large carrot-like rootstocks from which arise a mat of somewhat variable lanceolate succulent leaves which may be thin or cylindrical.
 The small purple flowers produced during the Winter are on stalks.
 Petals may have a darker stripe running down their middle.

 Native to the Little Karoo of the Western Cape of South Africa.
 Water during the Summer.